 The VFP includes a diverse group of stakeholders, each of whom are dedicated to growing our local food system while improving the health of our citizens and economy.
-Our membership includes farmers, parents, health professionals, restaurateurs, chefs, educators, non-profit organizations, and community based organizations such as the hospital, school district, recreation departments, and senior programs.
+Our partners include farmers, parents, health professionals, restaurateurs, chefs, educators, non-profit organizations, and community based organizations such as the hospital, school district, recreation departments, and senior programs.

-Abbie is the Executive Director for Valley Food Partnership.
-She also serves as the Coordinator for Growing Healthy Communities Coalition and the Health Equity Advocacy Team.
+Abbie serves as the Coordinator for the Growing Healthy Communities Coalition and the Health Equity Advocacy Team.
 Abbie began her career in local food as the Montrose Farmers Market Manager, implemented the Local Farmacy Rx program, and expanded the effort to create school garden in Montrose.
 During Abbie’s extensive non-profit experience she has fostered collaboration between numerous community organizations.
 Abbie enjoys rafting adventures, the opportunity to spend time discovering nature with her children, cooking a new recipe and especially looks forward to photographing the blooming fields of sunflowers and buzzing bees near her home in Olathe.

 Favorite fruit: Apples

 Eva studied Agroecology and Sustainable Food Systems at UC Santa Cruz and worked for several small organic farms.
 She ran the Demeter Seed Library and worked for a nonprofit called Homeless Garden Project throughout her time in college.
 Her interests lie in the intersection of ecology and social justice in food production.
 In her free time she enjoys hiking, climbing, making pottery, painting, and chasing birds.